acmucsd/membership-portal/README.md

 To write database migrations, take a look at the [TypeORM documentation](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md) and [previous migrations](https://github.com/acmucsd/membership-portal/tree/master/migrations).
 Everything's already configured via [`ormconfig.ts`](https://github.com/acmucsd/membership-portal/blob/master/ormconfig.ts) so executing `npm run db:migrate` should work.
 Migrations on the production database automatically run upon deployment using Heroku's [`release` phase](https://devcenter.heroku.com/articles/release-phase) (configured in the [Procfile](https://github.com/acmucsd/membership-portal/blob/master/Procfile#L1)).

 ### Upgrading to Latest Version
 The first iteration of the membership portal is a JavaScript app written in 2019.
 The second and latest iteration, written 2020, is a TypeScript app built with better reliability and error handling, stronger concurrency guarantees, and a smoother development experience in mind, and includes a number of breaking changes at the API and database levels.
-To make upgrades to API clients and deployed environments easy and consistent, we've put together a list of API breaks and changes:
+For a more concrete list of improvements, see [acmucsd/membership-portal#115](https://github.com/acmucsd/membership-portal/pull/115).

+#### API Breaks and Changes
 + `GET /auth/resetPassword`: renamed to `/auth/passwordReset`
 + `POST /auth/resetPassword`: renamed to `/auth/passwordReset`
 + some routes (e.g. events search) accept optional auth tokens for more detailed responses